cozziekuns/Celes/_posts/2018-11-05-find-a-friend.md

 In the actual game, I ended up dropping 6m -> 4m in an attempt to feed simocha some tiles they could call for kuitan.
 While 6m passed, 4m was a kanchan neck that simocha needed to call to get into tenpai.
-Simocha then decided to call the 7p that I dropped to improve their wait.
+Simocha then decided to call the 7p that I later dropped to improve their wait.
 With two dora-less mentsu showing, and two dora in my hand (I had picked up 4s on a later draw), the chance of simocha having a mangan potential hand have all but disappeared.
-Kamicha decided to join in the game and landed the final blow, breaking up a 3p from one of their mentsu in an attempt to sashikomi into simocha.
-Simocha called ron, winning their 1000 point hand, and all was right in the world.
+Kamicha decided to join in the fun, breaking up a 3p from one of their mentsu in an attempt to sashikomi into simocha.
+Miraculously, Simocha calls ron on the 3p, winning their 1000 point hand.
+1st, 2nd and 3rd place have all achieved their separate goals, and all with minimal risk.

 By leveraging both the point situation and my read of simochas hand, I confirmed my 2nd place without having to play any real sort of RNG game.
 I removed myself from the round (as did kamicha),